keybase/bot-sshca/docs/getting_started.md

 These commands create a new user to use with kssh (the `developer` user), add the CA's public key to the server, and configure the server to trust the public key.

-Now you must define a mapping between Keybase teams the users and servers that they are allowed to access.
+Now you must define a mapping between Keybase teams and the users on the servers that members of those teams are allowed to access.
 If you wish to make the user `foo` on your server available to anyone in `team.ssh.bar`, create the file `/etc/ssh/auth_principals/foo` with contents `team.ssh.bar`.